icerpc/icerpc-docs/content/getting-started/installation/template.md

 ---
-title: Using the IceRPC .NET Project Templates
+title: Using the IceRPC .NET project templates
 ---

 ## Template installation